ogg25/capture-vision-docs-server/programming/dotnet/release-notes/dotnet-2.md

 ## 2.4.2000 (10/10/2024)

-- The first version of the `Dynamsoft.DotNet.CaptureVision.Bundle` package which integrats the previously separate nuget packages and provides full features of [Dynamsoft Capture Vision ]({{ site.dcvb_introduction }}).
+- The first version of the `Dynamsoft.DotNet.CaptureVision.Bundle` package which integrates the previously separate nuget packages and provides the full features of [Dynamsoft Capture Vision ]({{ site.dcvb_introduction }}).